emaphp/magedock/.github/README.md

 docker-compose exec workspace bash
 ```

 We'll generate the new certificates by calling `certmake`.
 This alias will call `letsencrypt certonly` and generates two `.pem` files.
 You nees to specify a domain, an email and the webroot folder.
+You can also add `-d` to perform a dry-run.

 ```
 certmake your-domain.com user@example.com /var/www/letsencrypt